SEA WOLVES HOWL

 Finding your mojo and your people in VERY cold water!

-Based on the true stories of a remarkable local community, Sea Wolves Howl is vivid theatre with catchy songs.
+Based on the true stories of a remarkable community, Sea Wolves Howl is vivid theatre with catchy songs.

 Early each morning, an intrepid intergenerational group of women and gender fluid people meet on the beach.
 They enter the sea, join hands so no-one can chicken out, howl like wolves, and immerse in the freezing water.
 Five characters take us from home to the shore, into the brine and back, each step offering a particular physical challenge and evoking stories, memories, fears, triumphs, connections, courage and laughter.
 When they brave the wild sea, the differences that divide them on land are stripped away as they expose their bodies and souls to the water, to nature, and sometimes to each other.
 This cold-water therapy becomes whole-life therapy, unleashing a wildness and playfulness that says yes to the universe with a mighty howl.